 Should that get you worried in some ways?

 No, because what you should be caring about is your North Star goal.

 By that, I mean the journey to financial independence.
 That should be your great focus.

 That job you've got then becomes your vehicle for change for helping you get towards that goal of financial independence.

-The last 12 months over the pandemic has shown us that it's either you jump or you get pushed.
+The pandemic showed us that it's either you jump or you get pushed.

 One of these will definitely happen at some point.